 Last year I started to think about sustainable sewing and it was great to get other people talking about it too.
 I feel like I’m still figuring a lot of things out as far as sustainable sewing goes.
 I’ve realised that sewing only from organic fabrics isn’t realistic, at least for me and I’ve had to reevaluate.
 Maybe I’m wrong.
-I don’t know, I mean I still do want to think about where my fabric comes from but it doesn’t seem like it’s always possible.
+I mean I still do want to think about where my fabric comes from but it doesn’t always seem possible.
 What do you think?

-As I’m still finding my way with this ethical sewing lark, I’m trying to at least make sure that whatever I’m sewing has longevity.
+As I’m still finding my way with this ethical sewing lark, I’m at least trying to sew garments with longevity.
 I want to sew things that will be in my wardrobe for years to come.
 I still don’t want to sew things that I don’t really need.

 With that in mind, I’ve had the idea of a jersey maxi dress in my head for a while now.
 Over the Christmas break I decided to sew one.
 I’ve been surprised by how much wear I’ve been getting from my Know The Origin maxi dress, so I wanted something similar but with a gathered waist.
 I was also swayed by having a gorgeous new pair of Po-Zu trainers from Andy for Christmas and wondering what on earth I’d wear them with!